Alone in the Dark: Games

+Main series

 Alone in the Dark (1992)

 The first game in the series was developed by Infogrames and released for PC in 1992.
 It was one of the first two games to use polygonal characters over pre-rendered backgrounds.
 Guinness World Records awarded it the record of "First Ever 3D Survival Horror Game" in the Guinness World Records Gamer's Edition 2008 edition.
 Krisalis Software made a port for the 3DO in 1994 that was released by Interplay Entertainment.
 A Mac version was released in 1994.
 In 2014, Atari published a port to iOS developed by Kung Fu Factory but was pulled out of the App Store after the latest iOS updates.

 Jack in the Dark (1993)

 A small game made during the second game's production, Jack in the Dark, was used as a promotional game distributed during Christmas of 1993, just before the second installment's release.
 The game was on a single floppy disk in a golden wrapping featuring a Jack-in-the-box illustration on the top.
 It is a short adventure featuring the young child Grace Saunders.
 During Halloween, she enters a small toy store after dark and gets locked inside.
 There, the toys are alive, and Grace must save Santa Claus from an evil Jack-in-the-box.
 Jack in the Dark is an adventure game that focuses purely on puzzles and has no combat.
 Later CD versions of both Alone in the Dark and Alone in the Dark 2 came packaged with this game.